History

 "We Are Christians Only, But Not The Only Christians, And The Bible Is Our Only Book."

-The Evangelical Christian Church often called the Christian Church (Christian Disciples), in the United States is a conservative Protestant denomination stemming from the early 19th-century Restoration Movement led by Barton Warren Stone and Walter Scott of Kentucky, Thomas and Alexander Campbell of Virginia, and in Canada, John R. Stewart of the Scottish Baptist Church movement from Perthshire, Scotland.
+The Evangelical Christian Church, often called the Christian Church (Christian Disciples), in the United States is a conservative Protestant denomination stemming from the early 19th-century Restoration Movement led by Barton Warren Stone and Walter Scott of Kentucky, Thomas and Alexander Campbell of Virginia, and in Canada, John R. Stewart of the Scottish Baptist Church movement from Perthshire, Scotland.

 .

 The Evangelical Christian Church in Canada (Christian Disciples), was founded in 1810 as the first evangelical movement in Canada before Confederation.
 This group identifies with the "Christians" formally organized by Barton W. Stone in Kentucky in 1804, with the first Canadian "Christian" fellowship at "Crossroads" in Prince Edward Island in 1810.
 The Canadian movement also embraced the values of the Holiness movement of the late 19th century.
-The leaders sought to reform the church along non-sectarian, non-creedal lines, embracing Stone's motto of "Let the unity of Christians be our polar star."
+The leaders sought to reform the church along non-sectarian, non-creedal lines, embracing Stone's motto, "Let the unity of Christians be our polar star."
 The name of the newly united groups incorporated "disciples" and "Christians" and became known as the Evangelical Christian Church (Christian Disciples).
 Scholars combined rationalism in biblical studies with the philosophy developed during the WELSH revival and the second GREAT AWAKENING, an evangelical religious revival movement (1790-1840).
 From its earliest beginnings in Canada, many autonomous congregations emerged as members who embraced the simple lines of the organization.
 Church buildings were built as meeting places where these congregations came together to worship Jesus Christ as Lord and God.

-Other groups in America that would affect Restoration in Canada were: the reforming "Christians" of O'Kelly's influence of North Carolina, and Barton W. Stones' in Kentucky, the first a Methodist, and the second a Presbyterian; the "Christian Connection" of Elias Smith and Abner Jones, former Baptists of New England (there were 33 "Christian Connection" churches planted in Upper Canada by 1834); and the "Free Will Baptists" of Benjamin Randalls's leadership in New Hampshire who impacted the early days of the Restoration in Nova Scotia and New Brunswick and Upper Canada via New York State.
+Other groups in America that would affect Restoration in Canada were the reforming "Christians" of O'Kelly's influence of North Carolina and Barton W. Stones' in Kentucky, the first a Methodist, and the second a Presbyterian; the "Christian Connection" of Elias Smith and Abner Jones, former Baptists of New England (there were 33 "Christian Connection" churches planted in Upper Canada by 1834); and the "Free Will Baptists" of Benjamin Randalls's leadership in New Hampshire who impacted the early days of the Restoration in Nova Scotia and New Brunswick and Upper Canada via New York State.

 The Evangelical Christian Church (Christian Disciples) holds non-sectarian views, working to unite all Christians under the restored authority of the New Testament - returning to a healthy biblical view of "Sola Scriptura" - by Scripture alone.
 They are actively involved in social issues and cultural life, nationally and internationally.
-This participation in sacramental life consists of believers' immersion baptism and the weekly celebration of the Lord's Supper, as a response to obedience to the teachings, life, ministry, death, and resurrection of Jesus, who is God in the flesh.
+This participation in sacramental life consists of believers' immersion baptism and the weekly celebration of the Lord's Supper as a response to obedience to the teachings, life, ministry, death, and resurrection of Jesus, who is God in the flesh.
 The Evangelical Christian Church (Christian Disciples) distinguished between clergy and laypersons on functional rather than sacramental grounds.
 Congregations are currently led by elders and deacons who are neither ordained nor appointed for life.
-Lay elders, many of them women, often take charge of a Lord's Supper celebration.
+Lay elders, many women, often take charge of a Lord's Supper celebration.
 The Evangelical Christian Church grants credentials to the regions or districts.

-The Evangelical Christian Church in Canada (Christian Disciples) is also a sister denomination to the Evangelical Christian Church in North America U.S.A., and the Evangelical Christian Church in England.
+The Evangelical Christian Church in Canada (Christian Disciples) is also a sister denomination to the Evangelical Christian Church in North America U.S.A. and the Evangelical Christian Church in England.

 © 2013 - 2024 Evangelical Christian Church in Canada - All Rights Reserved.